Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Clint, where's Nat?

 [The silence from Clint tells them all they need to know.
 The mission was completed but at a dire cost.
-Sadness overta
+Sadness overtak